mofidi80/Superstore_Analysis/README.md

 </details>

 ## About The Project
-In this project we will analyze sales data and provide customer segments for an ecommerce company.
+In this project, we will analyze sales data and provide customer segments for an ecommerce company.

 ### Outcomes
 1. Deal with null and duplicate entries.
 2. Provide exploratory data analysis and visualization.
-3. Provide distince customer segments based on the features in dataset.
+3. Provide distinct customer segments based on the features in the dataset.

 #### Use this link to easily view the notebook online:https://nbviewer.org/github/mofidi80/Superstore_Analysis/blob/main/superstore_analysis.ipynb